Frequently Asked Questions

 Q. I’m applying to a multi-country program.
 Is this eligible for a Gilman Scholarship?

-Q. Does the Gilman Scholarship Program approve or sanction particular study abroad programs or program provider?
+Q. Does the Gilman Scholarship Program approve or sanction particular study abroad programs or program providers?

 A. No, there are no lists of Gilman-preferred programs nor does the Gilman Scholarship Program endorse a particular institution, organization or group’s sponsorship.
-A Gilman Scholarship is a source of portable financial assistance that can be used to support any country-based study abroad program deemed to be eligible for undergraduate academic credit by your home university.
+A Gilman Scholarship is a source of portable financial assistance that can be used to support any credit-bearing study abroad program or internship.
 The choice of a particular program for study abroad should be made in consultation with your campus advisor.
-Programs must be for academic credit and can include any of the following options or combination of: traditional study abroad, intensive language, internship, student-teaching, and service-learning.
+Programs must be credit-bearing and can include any of the following options or combination of: traditional study abroad, intensive language, internship, student-teaching, and service-learning.
 It is best to choose your program based on its overall quality and select the program that best meets your academic, career and personal goals.

 If you would like to search for study abroad programs online, the Institute of International Education maintains a free searchable study abroad program database called IIE Passport.
 This site will allow you to search for programs by country, field of study and language of study.